GPs

 MBBS (Newcastle University) MRCGP (2021)

 Dr Bigby gained her medical degree from Newcastle University in 2013 before moving to Liverpool to complete her foundation years.
 She subsequently spent several years working in hospital specialties in Melbourne, Australia, prior to undertaking her GP training here in Bath.
-Her areas of interest include ENT, dermatology and sexual health.
-In her spare time she enjoys yoga, country hikes and travelling
+Her areas of interest include Clinical Trials, ENT, Dermatology and Sexual Health.
+In her spare time she enjoys yoga, country hikes and travelling.

 Physician Associate